laurapayancepeda/portfolioo/README.md

 [Interact with the Dashboard](https://public.tableau.com/views/LiverpoolsMatchGameAnalysisintheChampionsleaguefinal2019/PassingMatrixandMap?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### UEFA EURO 2024 Player and Team Performance Analysis (R and Power BI)
-This project, which I learned from a webinar, leverages Statsbomb data to analyse player and team performance during the UEFA EURO 2024 season using RStudio.
-It ranks teams based on shooting volume, measuring the number of shots taken, and highlights the attacking contributions of the top 20 players (with a minimum of 360 minutes played) by analysing shots and key passes per 90 minutes.
-The dashboard also visualises player progressions, such as completed passes into the final third, with a focus on player, in this case Toni Kroos's role in ball distribution.
-I initially visualised the data in R, as demonstrated in the webinar.
-However, I decided to develop a Power BI dashboard for a more interactive analysis, which is currently in progress.
+This project, which I learned about through a webinar, leverages Statsbomb data to analyze player and team performance during the UEFA EURO 2024 season using RStudio.
+It ranks teams based on shooting volume, measuring the number of shots taken, and highlights the attacking contributions of the top 20 players (with a minimum of 360 minutes played) by analyzing shots and key passes per 90 minutes.
+The visualization also showcases player progressions, such as completed passes into the final third, with a specific focus on Toni Kroos’s role in ball distribution.

+Initially, I visualized the data in R, as demonstrated in the webinar, but I decided to further develop the analysis in Power BI for more interactive insights, which is currently in progress (coming soon).

 ![Shot Volume](https://raw.githubusercontent.com/laurapayancepeda/portfolioo/c2c8fc1b5159ef362c7717eac81f9e476e5cf79a/crop%20football.png)